 So, supposing the underlying reference is a tracker.
 As an example of a possible vanilla Structured Note, the bank could offer to pay you 1) 150% of any rise in the tracker 2) protect you from the first 10% of any drop in value and 3) stop paying out when the tracker fund experiences more than a 20% gain.

 Sounds wonderful.
 Shame it rarely works out that wonderful.

 What’s the broader picture for the expat investor?

 There are plenty of “structured” products that don’t involve the high-risk derivative basis of Structured Notes.
-So don’t bother with them – that’s our advice.
+So don’t bother with them apart from in very specific circumstances – that’s our advice.
 And it’s not just the high risk that’s the problem.

 The fiercest allegation made against them is that Structured Notes are deliberately complicated to confuse the potential investor, highlighting theoretical potential gains whilst hiding almost inevitable downsides.
 That allegation takes a fairly dim view of investment banks, that’s for certain!
 And there are so many different types of Structured Notes that it is unfair to generalise in that regard.

 But the bottom line remains that investing as part of a wider holistic strategy cannot involve gambling your entire seed fund according to rules that are barely understood.
-The level of uncertainty intrinsic to Structured Notes as a consumer product, make them a dark horse we can do without.
+The level of uncertainty intrinsic to Structured Notes as a consumer product makes them a dark horse we can usually do without.

 Are you concerned about your financial future?
 Interested in investing?
 As your trusted provider of holistic financial solutions, get in touch with Holborn today!